deltaDNA/unity-sdk/README.md

 The style of the push notifications can be changed by overriding the behaviour of the library.
 Instructions on how to do this can be found [here](https://github.com/deltaDNA/android-sdk/tree/master/library-notifications#unity).
 Once you have added either the modified library or added the new classes as a separate library you will need to change the *Listener Service* field in the configuration to the fully qualified name of your new class.

-If you no longer wish to use push notifications on Android then you can remove the *Assets/DeltaDNA/Plugins/Android* and *Assets/Plugins/Android/deltadna-sdk-unity-notifications* folders from the project to decrease the number of methods and the APK size of your game.
+If you no longer wish to use push notifications on Android then you can remove the *Assets/Plugins/Android/deltadna-sdk-unity-notifications* folder and *Assets/DeltaDNA/Editor/Android/Dependencies.xml* from the project to decrease the number of methods and the APK size of your game.

 ### SmartAds on Android